-Email marketing is still the number one way to engage with current and prospective families — yet, according to survey data from our 2019 Inbound Marketing Benchmark Report, only 66 percent of respondents plan on investing more time, budget, and resources into email marketing for the 2019-2020 school year.
+Email marketing is still the number one way to engage with current and prospective families — yet, only 66 percent of respondents plan on investing more time, budget, and resources into email marketing for the 2019-2020 school year.

 This is a blog on email marketing mistakes, and if you ask me...that seems like mistake number one!
 Why?
 Well, while social media feels like the “shiny new toy” in school marketing, email campaigns provide the biggest ROI.